Description

 - Head trauma

-Treatment
+My Treatment

 Approach

-Examine/address each of the potential causes,
+Address each of the potential root causes,

 e.g.:

-- Shift to an anti-inflammatory diet that emphasizes
+- Shift to an anti-inflammatory diet.

 function (e.g., allergens, food additives, trans